Tina O'Brien: Personal life

-O'Brien used to do gymnastics until she was 10 years old.
+O'Brien used to practise gymnastics until she was 10 years old.
 She gave it up in favour of acting as her family could not afford for her to do both.

 O'Brien is the godmother of Emily Walton, who played the original Bethany Platt, her on-screen daughter.

 O'Brien was in a relationship with Ryan Thomas from 2003 to 2009.
 They have one daughter, Scarlett, born 26 October 2008, who is now playing Izzy Charles in the 2023 reboot of Waterloo Road.

 O'Brien married Adam Crofts on New Year's Eve 2018.
 They have one son.
-In March 2025, it was revealed that the couple had split.
+In March 2025, it was revealed that the couple had separated.